LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/_index.en.md

 reading and writing.
 It is strongly recommended you read the [Read/Write at Scale](../read-write-scale) article at some point.{{</ notice >}}

+{{< notice info >}}A note on typescript types in pipe stream steps.
+Great effort was made so that pipe steps can infer types based on what's been defined in previous pipe steps.
+Follow the examples closely to understand the minimum types necessary to keep `unknown` types from cropping up.{{</ notice >}}

 {{< collapse-light "Person types referenced in the examples" >}}
 ```typescript {linenos=inline}
 export interface Person {